takhtart/Piraten-Kapern/logbook.md

 Made All String Comparisons to use .equals() rather than == Updated Scoring System To Give 0 Points If 3 Skulls Are Rolled Updated Logic Of Currently Implemented Strategies to Accomodate The Risk Of Rolling 3 Skulls

+#Jan 25, 2023
+Simplified The Args check Function in PiratenKarpen.java Set Default Strategy Of Both Players To "combo" in PiratenKarpen.java

+#Jan 28,2023
+Updated ReadMe (New Business Logic Based Features) Created Cards Class
+Cards Class Generated Deck (29 nop and 3 unique Sea Battle Cards (2 of each card in Deck)) Draw Card Function Draws Card From Top Of Deck And Puts The Card At The Bottom Once Used (Manipulates Array) Print Deck Getter Function Added For Debug Purposes Scoring System Updated To Give Sea Battle Bonus If Player Wins Sea Battle And Rolls the Minimum Amount of Sabers Needed as Indicated By The Card.